AgnesCroteau/SOEN342_Best_Team_Ever/README.md

 # SOEN342_Project

 ## Project Description
 Creating an E-learning platform named E-Academy.
-This platforms will be a hub for online tutoring it will help students or parents  find the tutors that are needed for their children's different classes.
+This platforms will be a hub for online tutoring.
+It will help students or parents  find the tutors needed for their children's different classes.

 ## Objective